Friday, December 04, 2009

 Parting gifts come in varied forms, garnering different reactions from their recipients.
 When the bearers of said farewell offering do it right, everyone should leave with a drop of telltale moisture etched around the eyes.
 No doubt that this was the case when Cream capped a career that was notorious for its brilliance as well as its brevity.

 Privately, the intense dislike that Bruce and Baker had for each other kept the aggregation on the cusp of implosion during their entire run.
 Curiously, the end really came when Clapton received a copy of The Band's Music From Big Pink LP and thus spent the rest of his career trying to emulate it, feeling that he and his mates had veered wildly away from their original vision.

 Virtuosos all, merely saying that these guys could really play is simply a mild restatement of the obvious.

-They were absolute fucking monsters on their respective instruments, standing about ten feet taller than their contemporaries as a live act.
+They were absolute moonsters on their respective instruments, standing about ten feet taller than their contemporaries as a live act.